suryamondal/research_profile/README.md

 # Research Profile

 I have my `curriculum vitae` in this repository.
+One `.pdf` is attached as a sample.

 A sample of cover letter is also included.